 The Killam Trusts, the Canada Council for the Arts (CCA), and the National Research Council of Canada (NRC) signed a Memorandum of Understanding in May 2021 to transition the Killam program to the NRC.

 The new partnership marks an exciting development and a promising new era for the program.
-As part of the transition, the Killam program administered by CCA will be renamed to the National Killam Program.
-The National Killam Program will include the Killam Prize and Killam Research Fellowships.
+The Program will assume the banner of the National Killam Program after transitioning to the NRC in spring 2022.
+The National Killam Program includes the Killam Prize and the Dorothy Killam Fellowships (formerly the Killam Research Fellowships).

 As Canada’s largest federal research and development organization with a strong commitment to research excellence, the NRC is well positioned to work alongside the Killam Trusts and CCA to administer the National Killam Program in 2023 and thereafter.
 The NRC’s mandate is to support business innovation, advance scientific knowledge, and deliver science-based policy solutions for the government of Canada.